jVLT logo

 Patches

 If there is a feature you are missing and you know how to program in JAVA, you could implement the feature yourself and send me a patch.
-Check the download page for the latest source release or check out the most recent source code from CVS.
+Check the download page for the latest source release or check out the most recent source code via SVN.

 Language details files